kawansoft/AceQL.Client2/README.md

 ## Using Stored Procedures

 Stored procedures are supported for MySQL/MariaDB, PotsgreSQL, SQL Server, and Oracle Database.
 The parameter's direction may be specified.
-The standard syntax is the same for all database products :
+The standard syntax is the same for all database products:

 ```C#
 string sql = "{call ProcedureName(@parm1, @parm2, @parm3)}";